RedisLabs/redislabs-docs/content/kubernetes/active-active/create-aa-database.md

 ---

-Title: Create Active-Active databases for Kubernetes
+Title: Create Active-Active databases with crdb-cli
-linkTitle: Create Active-Active databases
+linkTitle: Create Active-Active with crdb-cli
 description: This section how to set up an Active-Active Redis Enterprise database on Kubernetes using the Redis Enterprise Software operator.
 weight: 15
 alwaysopen: false